ronanb95/Spring-Micro-Service-and-Code-Reuse/README.md

 ### Efficency

 Please note that this application is not designed with efficency in mind.
-Therefore some architecture decisions have been made in order to shwcase certain features.
+Therefore some architecture decisions have been made in order to showcase certain features as opposed to optimizing the application.

 ### Running the application